 Substantial reliance on human judgment also troubled Clark.
 “Manual microscopy was just too cumbersome and slow.
 It was difficult to see more than a handful of particles, certainly not enough to get a statistically significant sample,” Clark says.
 At a rheology trade fair he found a way to improve the process.

 “When I saw the FlowCam®, I thought, ‘this is so cool!’
 Now, I can get 10,000 images of individual particle in less than a minute.”

 The Tools of a Detective

-The FlowCAM dynamic imaging particle analysis system detects the presence of particles and cells in a sample, takes a high-resolution digital image of each one and saves the images and measurement data for review and analysis.
+The FlowCam flow imaging microscope detects the presence of particles and cells in a sample, takes a high-resolution digital image of each one and saves the images and measurement data for review and analysis.
 Combining the high speed of flow cytometers and the visual capabilities of microscopy, the system images thousands of particles in seconds while measuring up to 30 different particle properties, from basic morphological measurements such as area, length, width, diameter, volume (ESD) and aspect ratio to advanced types such as circle fit, elongation, perimeter and roughness.

 Further Steps Taken

 Clark then used the FlowCam to compare the size and shape of xanthan gum samples produced at two different plants.

 Batches from both plants met screen-size specifications and appeared identical, yet the customer experienced performance variations from one batch to the next.
 By imaging thousands of particles supplied from each location, minor differences in particle size distribution were revealed, documented and addressed.
 While mesh screens set a ceiling on the particle size they cannot account for very small particles and dust.